The Great Debate

 If you want a townhome in 1-2 years, but for now you could buy a condo, it might be worth it just to save up, rent somewhere cheap and wait to buy the bigger place.

-The longer you own a property, of any type, the better.
+The longer you own a property, of any type, the more financial sense it usually makes.
 You will have closing costs involved both when you buy and when you sell.

 Sometimes moving is unavoidable, but if you can own for longer that is preferable.